giderk/giddy/content/TamarinGroupRepro_part1.md

 ## Overview
 * Convert tamarin individual data into summarized group data
-* Manually corrections (account for individuals that were present but not trapped)
+* Manual correction (account for individuals that were present but not trapped)
 * Data Inspection
 * Statistical Modeling